Last Updated: 191127, 200704

 - Mirror of Life Trapping: non-spatial/extra-dimensional compartments

 - Well of Many Worlds: inter-dimensional device casting occupant to another world or plane

 - Rope Trick: “fastened in an extra-dimensional space”

 Divination spells contact powerful extradimensional creatures.
 Invocations are dedicated to powerful extradimensional beings.
 Given that both generally contact a deity, and the deities are located on the Outer planes, extradimensional is defining space beyond the Astral.
 Rings that call upon extradimensional creatures use conjuration/summoning, which could either be from the Inner or Outer planes (elementals/demons).
-The MoP refers to legends speaking of a plane far beyond known routes on the Ethereal, the home of all the extra-dimensional creatures that we believe to be Bags of Holding and Bags of Devouring.”
-In other words, descriptions use extradimensional in relation to both Ethereal and Astral associated planes, and thus are not specific to one or the other.
+The MoP refers to legends of “a plane far beyond known routes on the Ethereal, the home of all the extra-dimensional creatures that we believe to be Bags of Holding and Bags of Devouring.”
+In other words, descriptions use “extradimensional” in relation to both Ethereal- and Astral-associated planes, and thus are not specific to one plane or the other.

 An interesting point available for analysis is failures of the Bag of Holding and the Portable Hole: